RadonPy/RadonPy/README.md

 - matplotlib

 ## Installation and usage
-The PyPI and conda packages are currently in preparation.
+User manual and PyPI, conda packages are currently in preparation.
-User manual is currently in preparation.

-Instllation for conda:
+### Instllation for conda:
 1. Create conda environment
 ```
 conda create -n radonpy python=3.9